 Nearly one-third of our residents in Cohort 2017 are the first person in their family to go to college.
 They know what it’s like to be trailblazers–and they’re prepared to help their students do the same.

-A whopping 90 percent of our program participants say that Urban Teachers gave them the knowledge and skills to be effective in the classroom.
+More than 95 percent of our program participants say that Urban Teachers gave them the knowledge and skills to be effective in the classroom.

 And 93 percent of host teachers believe their Urban Teachers resident is on track to be a highly effective teacher in the coming year.